marinightx/JWST_Cosmic-Snake-/README.md

 # Installation

 No installation is required to run this program as it solely uses standard Python libraries.
-Just ensure you have Python (version X.X or higher) installed on your system.
+Just ensure you have Python installed on your system.

 # Usage